 There are mixed signals around the internet about what a ‘payment link’ is.

-In its essence, a payment link is any link or button a person can click on in an internet browser, text message, email, app or on social meda in order to pay a specified amount of money online to a specified receiver.
+In essence, a payment link is any link or button a person can click on within an internet browser, text message, email, app or social media in order to pay a specified amount of money online to a specified receiver.

-There are different very similar terms for this, depending on the payment provider offering this option, including:
+There are different, very similar terms for this depending on the payment provider offering the option, including:

 - Payment link